The last thing you ever want to be worrying about is, “where do I find cheap vets near me.”

 Local animal welfare groups often work to set up free spaying or neutering for puppies and kittens.
 There are even more programs to help with female cats’ sterilization to reduce the populations of feral kitties running around.
 You can usually find a charity or animal welfare organization that will help with stray or feral cats’ spays to prevent overpopulation.
 The ASPCA often runs spaying and neutering clinics or may be able to point you towards one if you contact the closest local office.

 If you’re not immediately aware of a free or cheap option to save on spay-neuter costs, which can run up to $200, try using a tool like PetSmart’s database of free and low-cost clinics around the country.
-Love That Cat also offers a list around the country specifically for cats and low or free spay-neuter programs.

 These services may only be available on specific days or times, so plan ahead!